-This resource is designed to provide easily accessible legal arguments that lawyers, activists, and judges can use to protect and promote the freedoms of association and of peaceful assembly (FOAA).
+This resource provides easily accessible legal arguments that lawyers, activists, and judges can use to protect and promote the freedoms of association and of peaceful assembly (FOAA).
 It is organized by theme and focuses on the most common restrictions on FOAA around the world.
+This resource is also available in French and Spanish.

 FOAA Online: Resource for Litigation and Advocacy